 The Basics of Deck Maintenance

 From inspection to sealing, these are the items to include on your deck care list.

 Check Your Deck

 An annual inspection of your deck is a great place to start.
 Looking over your deck once a year will help you spot any areas that need maintenance or those that might be damaged.
 Things to look out for include rot, protruding screws or nails, and lose boards.
+Check especially after extreme hot or cold seasons where your deck can take a lot of damage.
 If you do notice something amiss, either fix the issue yourself or contact a professional for help.

 Give It a Thorough Cleaning

 Just because it rains regularly on your deck doesn't mean it's clean.
 After your annual inspection, it's time for your deck's yearly cleaning.
 How you clean your deck will depend on what type of material it is made of.
 Start by sweeping off any debris with a broom.
 Cleaning with a solution that clears bacteria, mold, and mildew is an excellent way to prevent rot and damage on wood decks.
 Your cleaning solution can be scrubbed onto the deck with a broom or applied to your deck's surface with a pressure washer.

 Either way, be sure you're not too aggressive so as to avoid damaging the deck materials.
 Also, you may want to steer clear of certain cleaners that contain chlorine bleach, especially wood.
 These types of cleaners can alter the color and beauty of your deck.